kosmoknot/meengi-site/content/About.md

 <details>
 <summary>Why static website?</summary>
 <p>
-Static websites display the same information no matter who visites or when they are visited.
+Static websites display the same information no matter who visites or when they visit.
 In that sense, they are dumb and low-tech, but the advantage of static websites is that anyone can inspect them, see how they are built, and ideally copy them.
 <br><br>
 Most websites today load dynamically, <i>"react"</i> to user inputs, and are unnecessarily bloated.
 I do not need to take so much space on the internet and cause an unnecessary increase in my carbon footprint.
 Hence I choose simpler, lighter, easy-to-imitate static websites.
 </p>